 Pam Hofmann is the Administrative Manager and Undergraduate Academic Advisor.
 If you need a permission code, please fill out this request form.
-You may schedule an appointment with her online through Cranium Café by clicking on the link below.
+You may schedule an appointment with her in Microsoft Bookings by clicking on the link below.
 Alternatively, you may call her at 801-585-5176 between the hours of 8AM - 5PM MST or e-mail her anytime at firstname.lastname@example.org

 Mining Engineers work in mining and mineral extraction facilities.
 Their work may be office-based, on site, or a combination of both.
 They are in charge of coordinating and supervising the many activities associated with the digging, extraction, and transportation of materials out of a mine- all the while being mindful of worker’s health and safety.
 Additionally, Mining Engineers also need to be environmentally aware, finding ways to reduce the negative impact their activities have on nature.